 Exotropia may be congenital (present at birth) or acquired.
 The acquired forms of exotropia include intermittent exotropia, sensory exotropia, and consecutive exotropia (exotropia that develops after surgery to treat crossed eyes).

 Congenital or infantile exotropia is an outward turning of the eyes from birth or early infancy.
 Esotropia (in-crossing of the eyes) is much more common than exotropia in infants.
-Constant exotropia in an infant should be evaluated by a pediatric ophthalmologist to rule out associated medical conditions.
+Constant exotropia in an infant should be evaluated by a pediatric ophthalmologist to evaluate for any associated medical conditions.